joshHug/LeidenITP/labs/lab10.md

 Finally, step 3 of the first image can be solved like this:

 ![image](/LeidenITP/assets/images/lab10/Hanoi2b.png)

+Open exercise `tower_of_hanoi.py`, follow the instructions and complete the recursive function.

 ## Exercise : Permutations (challenge, very hard)